metakeule/speccer/spec/spec.md

 If the `-language` parameter is set (to e.g. `en_US`) it creates the following files instead:

 - `spec_en_US.json`
 - `spec_en_US.md`
 - `spec_en_US.html`

 Be aware that the new spec is not valid since there are missing properties.
-You can s validate a spec to see them:
+You can validate a spec to see them:

     speccer -cmd validate